FLUX-SE/all_docs/en_US/analyser_doc/07_Metering_03_Loudness_ITU-R_BS._1770_and_EBU-R128_PLOUD_02_Dolby_Dialogue_Intelligence.md

 ## Delay and compensation
-The sophistication of the algorithms employed in Dialogue Intelligence incur an overall latency of 2048ms (approx. 2s).
+The sophistication of the algorithms employed in Dialogue Intelligence incurs an overall latency of 2048ms (approx. 2s).

-When Dialogue Intelligence is enabled, the display of other <link type="document" target="Loudness">
+When Dialogue Intelligence is enabled, the display of other Loudness values is compensated to make sure meter readings are consistent.
-Loudness </link> values is compensated to make sure meter readings are consistent. <link type="document" target="Other"> Other</link> real-time meter (<link type="document" target="RMS">RMS</link>, TruePeak) displays are not compensated, as we feel in this case maintaining the best reactivity to the incoming signal is more important.
+Other real-time meter (RMS, TruePeak) displays are not compensated, as we feel in this case maintaining the best reactivity to the incoming signal is more important.

 All meter statistics are time-aligned.

 ## Surround

-<link type="document" target="Channels">Channels</link>
-taken into account by the algorithm are determined based on the current channel configuration.
+Channels taken into account by the algorithm are determined based on the current channel configuration.

 For mono/stereo signals, all channels are taken into account.
 For surround configurations, only Left/Right and Center channels are taken into account, if present.

->Dialogue Intelligence computation only affects I (Integrated) <link type="document" target="Loudness">Loudness </link> values.
+> Dialogue Intelligence computation only affects I (Integrated) Loudness  values.
-Toggling Dialogue Intelligence on and off forces a reset of the meter values.
+> Toggling Dialogue Intelligence on and off forces a reset of the meter values.

 # Copyright & patent information
 **Created under license from Dolby Laboratories Licensing Corporation.
 Use of this Software does not convey a license nor imply a right under any patent, or any other industrial or intellectual property right of Dolby Laboratories.**

 Dolby and the double-D symbol are registered trademarks of Dolby Laboratories.
 Dialogue Intelligence is a trademark of Dolby Laboratories.

 PATENT LIST - DIALOGUE INTELLIGENCE